tanchaowen84/voice-clone/src/payment/README.md

 - `payment_intent.succeeded`
 - `payment_intent.payment_failed`

-The webhook functionality is implemented in the `defaultWebhookHandler` method of the Stripe provider.
+The webhook functionality is implemented in the `handleWebhookEvent` method of the payment module.

 ## Integration Steps